corpunWorld Corporal Punishment Research

 Case in which an armed robber was sentenced in 1997 to a flogging in two instalments of three strokes each.
 The appeal reached the Privy Council in London (2002), which by 3 votes to 2 upheld the flogging as not unconstitutional, even though the original court had failed to specify with what instrument the strokes were to be inflicted.
 This law report summarises the Privy Council's decision.

-UN document (ignore the heading about Pakistan) giving names and dates for two flogging sentences in 1995, reportedly the first since reintroduction in 1991.
+UN document (ignore the heading about Pakistan) giving names and dates for two flogging sentences in 1995, reportedly the first in The Bahamas since reintroduction in 1991.

 Judicial corporal punishment was abolished in The Bahamas in 1984 but reintroduced in 1991.
-The 1995 report mentioned that it retains broad public support.
-The 1996 report curiously fails to mention a case in which a convicted rapist reportedly received his "six strokes of the rod" before his time for appealing had elapsed -- see this August 1996 news item.
+The 1995 report said it retained broad public support.
+The 1996 report curiously failed to mention a case in which a convicted rapist allegedly received his "six strokes of the rod" before his time for appealing had elapsed -- see this Aug 1996 news item.

 US State Department Report on Human Rights Practices 2000

 The 1997, 1998 and 1999 reports repeat the 1996 wording, but the 2000 document gives more detail.
-Caning (presumably this means the juvenile canings mentioned earlier) is "permitted at police stations but only if performed by a sergeant or higher ranking official" -- but there is no indication as to how often this is invoked -- while the cat-o-nine-tails is allowed in prisons but used rarely.
+Caning (presumably this means the juvenile canings mentioned earlier) was "permitted at police stations but only if performed by a sergeant or higher ranking official" -- but there is no indication as to how often this was invoked -- while the cat-o'-nine-tails was allowed in prisons but used rarely.

-Judicial caning remained on the statute book in 2000, but no new sentences were imposed or carried out.
+Judicial caning remained on the statute book in The Bahamas in 2000, but no new sentences were imposed or carried out.

 US State Department Report on Human Rights Practices 2001